05 21 18

-The rat has a goal…or at least he believes he does.
-Either way, he does not realize that his goal is determined by another.
+The rat race is defined as an endless, self-defeating or pointless pursuit.
+It conjures the image of a little white lab rat trying to escape while traversing a maze or spinning a wheel; expending a lot of effort, but ultimately achieving nothing.”
+The rat has a goal…or at least believes it does.
+What it does not realize its that its goal is determined by another; a delicious bit of folly, enough to keep the rat going.
 In the same manner with which my bosses dangled “manager” in front of me, some scientist dangles cheese or escape in front of the mouse.
 What the mouse loses in the race, as I did, is choice.

 5. If Dollar-For-Hour is the only measure with which you quantify your work.

-This is the most obvious indicator of a rat racer, but there is more to dollar-per-hour than punching a clock.
+This is the most obvious indicator of a rat racer.
+There is more to dollar-per-hour than punching a clock.
 At first glance, one may think dollar-per-hour means having an hourly wage job or having an hourly rate.
 But dollar-for-hour has less to do with wages and more to do with productivity.
 If you turn everything off once the clock stops…close it down and ask for more money…you are, in essence, saying that the money determines what you accomplish.
 While there are people who live by this, for some, it is not the determining factor on the production.
 People outside the rat race simply do their work and their greatest reward is in the doing and the finishing, not the money.

 4. If you have ever said the words, “Yeah, but the pay is good.”